anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 # Security Considerations

+## All Bits Set

+The bit set defined in (#values_request) can be manipulated to allow an exchange agent to be an attractive nuisance by simply setting all the bits.
+REAs SHOULD limit contact to CEAs with every bit set.
+Likewise, REAs SHOULD limit contact with CEAs which yield a large number of false positive matches, where a false positive match is a failed identifier confirmation.

+## Shallow Bit Set

+The bit set discussed in (#values_request) creates only one flag per UID, created from the UH1 value.
+Experimentation, implementation, and experience may require additional bits to set for each UID to prevent an abundance of false positives.
+It may be necessary to encorporate the modulo of the UH2 value into the bit set, thus providing more than one bit indicating the possible knowledge of a UID.

+## Well Known Identifiers

 Identifiers of users are not generally secrets and are sometimes very well known.
 This invites a type of attack where an Exchange Agent may purposefully be populated with hashes of well-known identifiers for the purposes of attracting victims.
 For